Einstein's thought experiments: EPR paradox

 Prior to EPR, Bohr had maintained that disturbance caused by the act of observation was the physical explanation for quantum uncertainty.
 In the EPR thought experiment, however, Bohr had to admit that "there is no question of a mechanical disturbance of the system under investigation."
 On the other hand, he noted that the two particles were one system described by one quantum function.
 Furthermore, the EPR paper did nothing to dispel the uncertainty principle.

 Later commentators have questioned the strength and coherence of Bohr's response.
 As a practical matter, however, physicists for the most part did not pay much attention to the debate between Bohr and Einstein, since the opposing views did not affect one's ability to apply quantum mechanics to practical problems, but only affected one's interpretation of the quantum formalism.
 If they thought about the problem at all, most working physicists tended to follow Bohr's leadership.

-So stood the situation for nearly 30 years.
-Then, in 1964, John Stewart Bell made the groundbreaking discovery that Einstein's local realist world view made experimentally verifiable predictions that would be in conflict with those of quantum mechanics.
+In 1964, John Stewart Bell made the groundbreaking discovery that Einstein's local realist world view made experimentally verifiable predictions that would be in conflict with those of quantum mechanics.
 Bell's discovery shifted the Einstein–Bohr debate from philosophy to the realm of experimental physics.
 Bell's theorem showed that, for any local realist formalism, there exist limits on the predicted correlations between pairs of particles in an experimental realization of the EPR thought experiment.
 In 1972, the first experimental tests were carried out that demonstrated violation of these limits.
 Successive experiments improved the accuracy of observation and closed loopholes.
 To date, it is virtually certain that local realist theories have been falsified.

-So Einstein was wrong.
-But after decades of relative neglect, the EPR paper has been recognized as prescient, since it identified the phenomenon of quantum entanglement.
-It has several times been the case that Einstein's "mistakes" have foreshadowed and provoked major shifts in scientific research.
-Such, for instance, has been the case with his proposal of the cosmological constant, which Einstein considered his greatest blunder, but which currently is being actively investigated for its possible role in the accelerating expansion of the universe.
-In his Princeton years, Einstein was virtually shunned as he pursued the unified field theory.
-Nowadays, innumerable physicists pursue Einstein's dream for a "theory of everything."

-The EPR paper did not prove quantum mechanics to be incorrect.
-What it did prove was that quantum mechanics, with its "spooky action at a distance," is completely incompatible with commonsense understanding.
-Furthermore, the effect predicted by the EPR paper, quantum entanglement, has inspired approaches to quantum mechanics different from the Copenhagen interpretation, and has been at the forefront of major technological advances in quantum computing, quantum encryption, and quantum information theory.
+The EPR paper has recently been recognized as prescient, since it identified the phenomenon of quantum entanglement, which has inspired approaches to quantum mechanics different from the Copenhagen interpretation, and has been at the forefront of major technological advances in quantum computing, quantum encryption, and quantum information theory.